What is a Printed Circuit Board (PCB)? | Its Structure And Types

 What is PCB?

 PCBs are produced from the Gerber files, and Gerber files are generated from schematics diagrams.
 The PCB makes the connection between the electronic components attached to its surface.
-There the FR4 PCB and metal-core PCB widely used in the electronics market.
+There are the FR4 PCB and metal-core PCB widely used in the electronics market.
 There are also ceramic circuit boards that are not used so frequently.

 When printed circuit boards are made, two methods are used to mount components on the surface of the substrate, called Surface Mount Technology (SMT) and Through-Hole Technology (THT).
 And the board mounted with desired components is called PCB assembly (PCBA).
 When PCBA is mounted with the outer covering, it is actually the end electronic product.